stephenmac7/speech-playground/README.md

 - Some imports will fail until you install the necessary optional dependencies for the encoder/tokenizer you want to use

 Note on Kanade: Most dependencies are listed properly in the `kanade` group, but you'll need to install flash-attn by hand.
 See the Kanade repository instructions; a common sequence is shown above.

-## Backend configuration

-Backend settings are configured via environment variables loaded from `backend/.env` (copy from `backend/.env.example`).
-Set these as appropriate:

-- KMEANS_PATH: Path to a pre-trained K-Means model (e.g., `kmeans_en+ja_200.joblib`)
-- KANADE_REPO_ROOT: Root directory of the Kanade tokenizer repository (must contain `config/model/<slug>.yaml` and matching `weights/<slug>.safetensors`)
-- INVERSION_TOP: Base directory used to derive paths for the articulatory inversion encoder
-	- Optional overrides (otherwise derived from INVERSION_TOP):
-		- INVERSION_WEIGHTS_PATH
-		- INVERSION_MU_PATH
-		- INVERSION_STD_PATH
-- DATA_ROOT: Directory served by the `/data/{filename}` endpoint (restricted to `.wav` files)

-Tip: If you prefer not to change paths, you can create symlinks so the expected directories resolve in your environment.

 ## Deploying
 (Instructions from Svelte -- have not tried this yet)